fiznool/ng-imgcache/README.md

 That's it!

+### Angular 2+

+TBC: a very similar process to above.

+## How it works

-Image URLs that are specified in a `img-cache-src` or `img-cache-bg-url` attribute will be downloaded and cached for subsequent offline use.
+Image URLs that are specified in a `img-cache-src` or `img-cache-bg-url` attribute will be downloaded and cached for subsequent offline use by the included `imgcache.js` library.

 Tip: make sure you use `img-cache-src` with `<img>` tags, as this will set the `src` attribute of the `<img>` tag to the cached image.
 For other elements, you can use the `img-cache-bg-url` attribute, which will set the `background-image` style of the element to point to the cached image.